joekir/selinuxuser.land-3/docs/lab-jumpbox-ssh/3-what-info-can-other-tenants-see.md

 Yes, yes it does.
 For example, in 2019 matrix.org had a [security incident](https://matrix.org/blog/2019/05/08/post-mortem-and-remediations-for-apr-11-security-incident) caused directly from their usage of SSH Agent forwarding.

-There are of course some [other measures](https://medium.com/kernel-space/why-using-ssh-agent-forwarding-is-a-bad-idea-6cbdff31bbee) one could take to defend against this, but for the purpose of this lab lets ignore their existence and use SELinux to defend against the issue.
+The [modern way to address this](https://goteleport.com/blog/ssh-jump-server/) is to use a newer feature of SSH called ProxyJump, and disallow any TTY access whatsoever.
+But for the purpose of the exercise we will ignore that feature so we can learn more about SELinux.

 [^1]: I was intentionally using terms from the [STRIDE threat-modeling framework](https://en.wikipedia.org/wiki/STRIDE_(security)) here for internal consistency when describing threats.